fbpx

 AR AND THE FUTURE

 Augmented Reality is a technology that has the potential to transform the way we interact with digital content and the real world.
 With its ability to enhance learning, create memorable consumer experiences, and provide innovative solutions across a range of industries, AR is a technology that businesses cannot afford to ignore.
 By understanding the different types of AR, their industry uses, and the software available, businesses can leverage this technology to create engaging and immersive experiences that delight their customers and drive business growth.
+Read the rest of the Immersive 101: AR for Marketing series:

 What Is Extended Reality?

+This article is Part 1 of a 9 Part series titled Immersive 101: AR for Marketing.
+You can download the PDF version here.
 Extended Reality (XR) is one of the many “-R” abbreviations used in the immersive technology space these days.
 With so many similar terms floating around, it’s easy to get confused.
 Fortunately, “XR” is a sort of umbrella term that probably includes any other “-R” term out there.

 What Is XR?